johnnysta/ContactsApplication/README.md

 Authentication and some related functions are still not working, coming soon.. :)

 Until authentication is not working, please manually add a user record in app_user table that should have primary key value of 1.
+After that you can add contacts from frontend.